Blocking customers in Splynx

 Enable the Use reject IP, as shown in the screenshot below.

-In addition, you can change the attribute for each reject pool.
+In addition, you can change the attributes for each reject pool.

 Drop customer's session